celo-org/docs/docs/celo-codebase/protocol/identity/smart-contract-accounts.md

 ### Transaction batching

 With smart contract accounts, including the meta-transaction wallet, transactions can be batched together to execute atomically.
-This makes for a better user experience, as transactions can be guaranteed to execute all together or entirely revert and can also prevent some cases where front-running would be possible to harm the user by splitting their transactions.
+This makes for a better user experience, as transactions can be guaranteed to execute all together or entirely revert.
+It can also prevent some cases where front-running would be possible by splitting the user's transactions.

 ## Valora accounts

 Behind every Valora wallet are two types of accounts: an externally owned account (EOA) and a meta-transaction wallet.
 Valora generates the EOA during onboarding, and has a meta-transaction wallet deployed for it by Komenci with the generated EOA as the signer.
-Using this configuration, Valora user gain the benefits listed above, including having Valora pay for the transaction fees associated with onboarding.
+Using this configuration, Valora users gain the benefits listed above, including having Valora pay for the transaction fees associated with onboarding.

 ## Sending to a Valora wallet